 Kitchen Garden Corps Summer Program

-Our summer program which we call the Kitchen Garden Corps was formed 5 years ago in 2014 at Clarke Middle School where Wick Prichard served as our first AmeriCorps VISTA school specific gardener.
+The Kitchen Garden Corps was started in 2014 at Clarke Middle School where Wick Prichard served as our second AmeriCorps VISTA school specific gardener.
 The KGC was our idea of how to make use of a school garden during the summer.
 With the help of Debbie Mitchell and Tad MacMillan, we ran five weeks of the Kitchen Garden Corps with an average of about 3 kids a week.
 In total 8 different middle school kids gave us the benefit of the doubt that summer that we could take care of a garden, chickens, goats, and run a farm to table, made from scratch restaurant.

-At present, the Kitchen Garden Corps averages about 25 kids a week with around 70 different individuals from all four CCSD middle schools.
+At present, the Kitchen Garden Corps averages 30 kids a week with around 70 different individuals from all four CCSD middle schools.
 And we now complete a yearly backpacking trip on a section of the Appalachian Trail, cementing our efforts to connect sustainable agriculture, community planning, and environmental conservation.

 Our Kitchen Garden Corps summer program develops a healthy community who conserves natural resources through the practice of sustainable agriculture and the production of nutritious food.
 We achieve our mission in 5 steps: